brodieaustin/poisoned-well-novel/poisoned-well.md

 "And they wanted to eat it!" the girl interjected.

 "Yes, they did, but first they had to cross the old bridge.
 The first rabbit was the bold one.
-It didn't think much of the other rabbits and their study of the bridge.
+It did not think much of the other rabbits and their study of the bridge.
 'If you want to cross, you just cross' said this one.
 So it loped out on the bridge.
 The bridge was very old and shaked from side to side.
 Soon a gust of wind came by and knocked the rabbit off in the river below.
 It drifted away in the river feeling very foolish that it was all wet."

-"It shouldn't have done that!" the girl said.
+"It should not have done that!" the girl said.

-"Yes, it was rash, wasn't it?" the woman agreed.
+"Yes, it was rash, was not it?" the woman agreed.
 She seemed to be looking right at Manan though.

 "And the second one?
 Tell us what the second one did!"